flyingcircusio/fc-nixos/doc/src/opensearch.md

 To support semantic search OpenSearch allows to generate and store vector embeddings.
 This is mostly covered in the [official documentation](https://docs.opensearch.org/latest/vector-search/getting-started/auto-generated-embeddings/).
 Here we cover the specialities to connect OpenSearch to the FC AI.

+For more informations about our AI API product, please visit https://flyingcircus.io/en/ai and https://doc.flyingcircus.io/platform/infrastructure/ai.html.

 Preparing the cluster:

 - Unlike some examples we are offloading the ML tasks to an external API instead of running them locally.
 To enable this, set [`plugins.ml_commons.only_run_on_ml_node`](https://docs.opensearch.org/latest/ml-commons-plugin/cluster-settings/#run-tasks-and-models-on-ml-nodes-only) to `false`.